 The mostly unpaved road is easy to drive and there is a good size parking lot at the site.
 There are even some vault toilets and a few picnic tables.
 A paved path leads down to the site.

 If you’ve been to Yellowstone National Park, this site will probably be a little underwhelming.
 It is still an interesting spot, though, and you never know what you will find at a geothermal area like this.
 Minor earthquakes can cause more bubbling and steaming or even a geyser at any time.

 Ten miles south of Mammoth Lakes is Convict Lake, another popular camping, boating and fishing destination.
 There is a fairly easy two-mile loop around the lake that you can hike.

 We chose to park in the “trailhead parking lot.”
-From here, it was about a 10 minute walk/hike to a fabulous view of the lake.
+From here, it was about a 10-minute walk/hike to a fabulous view of the lake.
 The blue water was gorgeous.
-Since it was just about lunch time, there wasn’t much shade and we were already hot, we opted not to do the full loop.
+Since it was just about lunchtime, there wasn’t much shade and we were already hot, we opted not to do the full loop.
 Still, just hiking up to look at the lake was a good way to get in a little exercise.

-There is a boat launch and parking lot at the lake.
+There are a boat launch and parking lot at the lake.
 If you are interested in hiking around the lake, this might be a better place to park.
 Note: like many other destinations in the Mono Lake area, there is not much shade here.
 Bring sunscreen and water if you plan to hike, especially in the middle of the day.